assafdori/homelab/readme.md

-# Configuration & Documentation for my Kubernetes home lab 🏠
+# Configuration & Documentation for my home lab 🏠

 ## Table of Contents 📚